A Dog of Flanders (1999 film): Plot

 Not long thereafter, Stephens accidentally burns down Nicholas' mill; visiting with the Cogez's servant Millie, he had been smoking a pipe in the nearby shed and fell asleep.
 The next morning as the town inspects the damage, it is discovered that Nello had secretly visited Aloise the night before, to give her a birthday gift.
 Stephens uses this as evidence of Nello's guilt of committing an act of revenge.
 Furious, Nicholas believes the lie and smashes Aloise's gift and blames Nello for starting the fire while Jehaan comes to Nello's defense.
 Thereafter, Stephens takes advantage of the town's new distrust of the boy by taking over his milk delivery route.
 After Jehaan suddenly dies, Nello and Patrasche are evicted from their home by Stephens.
 Though William (who still trusts the boy) offers the two a place to stay, Nello insists that he has work to do.

-On Christmas Day, Nello eagerly awaits the results of the art contest to be announced by Michel, but he loses to Robert Kessler (Julien Bosman), son of the Mayor of Antwerp (Fred Van Kuyk).
+On Christmas Day, Nello eagerly awaits the results of the art contest to be announced by Michel, but he loses to Robert Kessler, son of the Mayor of Antwerp.
 Nello and Patrasche then find themselves back in the cold in the midst of a blizzard, just like Mary once was.
 As they wander along a dirt path, Patrasche sniffs out Nicholas' wallet buried in the snow; it contains a vast sum of money.
 Nello returns the wallet to the Cogez Mill and departs before Anna can offer him a meal, leaving Patrasche behind so that he might have a comfortable future.
 Nicholas then returns to the mill, distraught that he has lost his family's life savings.
 He becomes enraged upon seeing Patrasche until Anna explains what happened.
 At dinner, the family is quietly pensive until Millie reveals the truth of what happened to the mill.
 Horrified, Nicholas bands together his family and neighbors to find Nello.
 Patrasche runs ahead of the group and disappears into the storm.

 Meanwhile, Nello returns to Antwerp and seeks shelter in the Cathedral just as Patrasche approaches.
 The two lie down to rest in front of the Rubens painting The Descent from the Cross.
 Nello dreams of him and Patrasche dying and being brought to the next life by Rubens himself where they rejoin Jehaan and finally meet Mary.
 Witnessing his own funeral, Nello is torn between staying with his family and returning to life.
 Mary insists that it is not yet time for him to pass on and that she will always love and be with him.